qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 14_ Scripting Languages.md

 Flash Player is more accurately described as a multimedia display engine than a general purpose programming language interpreter.
 Over time, plug-ins have proven to be a major source of browser security bugs.
 Almost any nontrivial plug-in requires access to operating system services— network IO, local ﬁle space, graphics acceleration, and so on.
 Providing just enough service to make the plug-in useful—but not enough to allow it to do any harm—has proven extremely difﬁcult.
 To address this problem, extensive mul- timedia support has been built into the HTML5 standard, allowing the browser itself to assume responsibility for much of what was once accomplished with plug- ins.
 Security is still a problem, but the number of software modules that must be trusted—and the number of points at which an attacker might try to gain entrance—is signiﬁcantly reduced.
 Many browsers now disable Java by default.
 Some disable Flash as well.

-## 14.3.5** XSLT**
+14.3.5** XSLT**

 Most readers will undoubtedly have had the opportunity to write, or at least to read, the HTML (hypertext markup language) used to compose web pages.
 HTML has, for the most part, a nested structure in which fragments of docu- ments (*elements*) are delimited by* tags* that indicate their purpose or appearance.
 We saw in Section 14.2.2, for example, that top-level headings are delimited with <h1> and </h1>.
 Unfortunately, as a result of the chaotic and informal way in which the Web evolved, HTML ended up with many inconsistencies in its design, and incompatibilities among the versions implemented by different vendors.

 **DESIGN & IMPLEMENTATION**

-### 14.5 JavaScript and Java

-Despite its name, JavaScript has no connection to Java beyond some superﬁcial syntactic similarity.
+14.5 JavaScript and Java Despite its name, JavaScript has no connection to Java beyond some superﬁcial syntactic similarity.
 The language was originally developed by Brendan Eich at Netscape Corp. in 1995.
 Eich called his creation* LiveScript*, but the company chose to rename it as part of a joint marketing agreement with Sun Microsys- tems, prior to its public release.
 Trademark on the JavaScript name is actually owned by Oracle, which acquired Sun in 2010.
 Netscape’s browser was the market leader in 1995, and JavaScript usage grew extremely fast.
 To remain competitive, developers at Microsoft added JavaScript support to Internet Explorer, but they used the name* JScript* in- stead, and they introduced a number of incompatibilities with the Netscape version of the language.
 A common version was standardized as* ECMAScript* by the European standards body in 1997 (and subsequently by the ISO), but major incompatibilities remained in the Document Object Models provided by different browsers.
 These have been gradually resolved through a series of standards from the World Wide Web Consortium, but legacy pages and legacy browsers continue to plague web developers.

 XML (extensible markup language) is a more recent and general language in which to capture structured data.
 Compared to HTML, its syntax and seman- tics are more regular and consistent, and more consistently implemented across platforms.
 It is* extensible*, meaning that users can deﬁne their own tags.
 It also makes a clear distinction between the* content* of a document (the data it captures) and the* presentation* of that data.
 Presentation, in fact, is deferred to a compan- ion standard known as XSL (extensible stylesheet language).
 XSLT is a portion of XSL devoted to* transforming* XML: selecting, reorganizing, and modifying tags and the elements they delimit—in effect, scripting the processing of data repre- sented in XML.

 **DESIGN & IMPLEMENTATION**

-## 14.6 How far can you trust a script?
+14.6 How far can you trust a script?
 Security becomes an issue whenever code is executed using someone else’s re- sources.
 On a hosting machine, web servers are usually installed with very lim- ited access rights, and with only a limited view of the host’s ﬁle system.
 This strategy limits the set of pages accessible through the server to a well-deﬁned subset of what would be visible to users logged into the hosting machine di- rectly.
 By contrast, CGI scripts are separate executable programs, and can po- tentially run with the privileges of whoever installs them.
 To prevent users on the hosting machine from accidentally or intentionally passing their privileges to arbitrary users on the Internet, most system administrators conﬁgure their machines so that CGI scripts must reside in a special directory, and be installed by a trusted user.
 Embedded server-side scripts can reside in any ﬁle because they are guaranteed to run with the (limited) rights of the server itself.
 A larger risk is posed by code downloaded over the Internet and executed on a client machine.
 Because such code is in general untrusted, it must be executed in a carefully controlled environment, sometimes called a* sandbox*, to prevent it from doing any damage.
 As a general rule, embedded JavaScript cannot access the local ﬁle system, memory management system, or network, nor can it manipulate documents from other sites.
 Java applets, likewise, have only limited ability to access external resources.
 Reality is a bit more compli- cated, of course: Sometimes, a script needs access to, say, a temporary ﬁle of limited size, or a network connection to a trusted server.
 Mechanisms exist to certify sites as* trusted*, or to allow a trusted site to certify the trustworthiness of pages from other sites.
 Scripts on pages obtained through a trusted mecha- nism may then be given extended rights.
 Such mechanisms must be used with care.
 Finding the right balance between security and functionality remains one of the central challenges of the Web, and of distributed computing in general.
 (More on this topic can be found in Section 16.2.4, and in Explorations 16.19 and 16.20.)

 **IN MORE DEPTH**

 XML can be used to create specialized markup languages for a very wide range of application domains.
 XHTML is an almost (but not quite) backward compatible variant of HTML that conforms to the XML standard.
 Web tools are increasingly being designed to generate XHTML.
 On the companion site, we consider a variety of topics related to XML, with a particular emphasis on XSLT.
 We elaborate on the distinction between content and presentation, introduce the general notion of stylesheet languages, and de- scribe the* document type deﬁnitions* (DTDs) and* schemas* used to deﬁne domain- speciﬁc applications of XML, using XHTML as an example.
 Because tags are required to nest, an XML document has a natural tree-based structure.
 XSLT is designed to process these trees via recursive traversal.
 Though it can be used for almost any task that takes XML as input, perhaps its most com- mon use is to transform XML into formatted output—often XHTML to be pre- sented in a browser.
 As an extended example, we consider the formatting of an XML-based bibliographic database.

-### 3CHECK YOUR UNDERSTANDING

-* Explain the distinction between* server-side* and* client-side* web scripting.
+3**CHECK YOUR UNDERSTANDING** 23.
+Explain the distinction between* server-side* and* client-side* web scripting.

-#### 24. List the tradeoffs between CGI scripts and embedded PHP.
+## 24. List the tradeoffs between CGI scripts and embedded PHP.
 25. Why are CGI scripts usually installed only in a special directory?

 * Explain how a PHP page can service its own requests.
   27. Why might we prefer to execute a web script on the server rather than the